Lindsay36h/DH110-22F/README.md

 # DH110-22F

-Clean Water Project <proj name>
+## Marine Life Project
-Lindsay Harrison in DH110
+### Lindsay Harrison in DH110

-This project is about ...
+This project focuses on the status of marine life due to pollution in the waters surrounding Los Angeles.